zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/helpers/grid/overview.md

 The following tutorial shows how to configure Kendo UI Grid for ASP.NET MVC to do server binding to the Northwind database (the Products table).

-1. Create a new ASP.NET MVC 4 application (or Kendo UI ASP.NET MVC application if you have installed the Kendo UI Visual Studio Extensions).
+1. Create a new ASP.NET MVC 4 application (or Kendo UI ASP.NET MVC application if you have installed the [Kendo UI Visual Studio Extensions](/getting-started/using-kendo-with/aspnet-mvc/introduction#kendo-ui-for-asp.net-mvc-visual-studio-extensions)).
 Name the application "KendoGridServerBinding".
 If you decided not to use the Kendo UI Visual Studio Extensions followe the steps from the [introduction](http://docs.kendoui.com/getting-started/using-kendo-with/aspnet-mvc/introduction) help topic in order to add Kendo UI Complete for ASP.NET MVC to the application.
-1. Add a new Entity Framework Data Model.
-Right click the Models folder in solution explorer and pick "Add new item".
-Choose Data->ADO.NET Entity Data Model in the "Add New Item" dialog.
+1. Add a new "Entity Framework Data Model".
+Right click the `~/Models` folder in the solution explorer and pick "Add new item".
+Choose "Data->ADO.NET Entity Data Model" in the "Add New Item" dialog.
 Name the model "Northwind.edmx" and click "Next".
 This will start the "Entity Data Model Wizard".
 ![New entity data model](images/entity-data-model.png)
 1. Pick the "Generate from database" option and click "Next".
 Configure a connection to the Northwind database.
 Click "Next".